proteinreport/proteinreport.org/content/en/events/future-food-tech-2/index.md

 date: 2022-04-12 09:38:46
 lastmod: 2022-04-12 09:38:46
 slug: /future-food-tech-2
-description: "Designing Foods to Improve Human and Planetary Health At a time of heightened fragility in the global agri-food supply chain, there has never been a more urgent need for food-tech innovation that protects both human and planetary health."
+description: "Designing Foods to Improve Human and Planetary HealthAt a time of heightened fragility in the global agri-food supply chain, there has never been a more urgent need for food-tech innovation that protects both human and planetary health."
 proteins: [Cell-Based, Plant-Based, Microbial, Molecular Farming, Algae, Fungi]
 products: [Meat, Dairy, Eggs, Seafood, Ingredients]
 topics: [Business]